adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 an auto-incrementing id column and some fields.
 It isn't complex (no relationships, for example), so we don't have to worry about [referential integrity] of the table.

+!!! tip
-> I recommend placing the "mobile views" that we will discuss below in a separate schema (for example, `[mobile]`) so that they don't interfere with your existing database schema.
+    I recommend placing the "mobile views" that we will discuss below in a separate schema (for example, `[mobile]`) so that they don't interfere with your existing database schema.

 Let's take a look at creating a VIEW of the data that is "mobile ready".
 This is an Entity Relationship Diagram of what we are going to do: